Federal funds rate

 In the United States, the federal funds rate is the interest rate at which depository institutions (banks and credit unions) lend reserve balances to other depository institutions overnight on an uncollateralized basis.
-Reserve balances are amounts held at the Federal Reserve to maintain depository institutions' reserve requirements.
+Reserve balances are amounts held at the Federal Reserve.
 Institutions with surplus balances in their accounts lend those balances to institutions in need of larger balances.
-The federal funds rate is an important benchmark in financial markets.
+The federal funds rate is an important benchmark in financial markets and central to the conduct of monetary policy in the United States as it influences a wide range of market interest rates.

 The effective federal funds rate (EFFR) is calculated as the effective median interest rate of overnight federal funds transactions during the previous business day.
 It is published daily by the Federal Reserve Bank of New York.

 The federal funds target range is determined by a meeting of the members of the Federal Open Market Committee (FOMC) which normally occurs eight times a year about seven weeks apart.
 The committee may also hold additional meetings and implement target rate changes outside of its normal schedule.

-The Federal Reserve uses open market operations to bring the effective rate into the target range.
-The target range is chosen in part to influence the money supply in the U.S. economy.
+The Federal Reserve adjusts its administratively set interest rates, mainly the interest on reserve balances (IORB), to bring the effective rate into the target range.
+Additional tools at the Fed's disposal are: the overnight reverse repurchase agreement facility, discount rate, and open market operations.
+The target range is chosen to influence market interest rates generally and in turn ultimately the level of activity, employment and inflation in the U.S. economy.

 Mechanism

 Financial institutions are obligated by law to hold liquid assets that can be used to cover sustained net cash outflows.
 Among these assets are the deposits that the institutions maintain, directly or indirectly, with a Federal Reserve Bank.
-An institution that is below its required liquidity can address this temporarily by borrowing from institutions that have Federal Reserve deposits in excess of the requirement.
+An institution that is below its desired level of liquidity can address this temporarily by borrowing from institutions that have Federal Reserve deposits in excess of their requirement.
 The interest rate that a borrowing bank pays to a lending bank to borrow the funds is negotiated between the two banks, and the weighted average of this rate across all such transactions is the effective federal funds rate.

 The Federal Open Market Committee regularly sets a target range for the federal funds rate according to its policy goals and the economic conditions of the United States.
-It directs the Federal Reserve Banks to influence the rate toward that range with open market operations or adjustments to their own deposit interest rates.
+It directs the Federal Reserve Banks to influence the rate toward that range with adjustments to their own deposit interest rates.
 Although this is commonly referred to as "setting interest rates," the effect is not immediate and depends on the banks' response to money market conditions.
-Separately, the Federal Reserve lends directly to institutions through its discount window, at a rate that is usually higher than the federal funds rate.

 Future contracts in the federal funds rate trade on the Chicago Board of Trade (CBOT), and the financial press refer to these contracts when estimating the probabilities of upcoming FOMC actions.